horker/psnotebook/README.md

 The following limitations exist in the current version:

 - Keyboard input.
-The following operations do not work: `Read-Host`, `$ErrorActionPreference='Inquire'`, a debugger and native applications that perform any console I/O operations except writing to standard and error outputs.
+The following operations do not work: `Read-Host`, `$ErrorActionPreference='Inquire'`, a console debugger (`Set-PSBreakpoint`) and native applications that perform any console I/O operations except writing to standard and error outputs.
 - Terminal escape sequences.
-- Any customization is not available.
+- Any customization is not available for now.

 ## Notes